Friday, December 20, 2019

 Mlikix pushed her towards the cylinder.
 "Go!
 And don't forget the spike!"

 Tlecha stumbled into the cylinder.
 She withdrew the brain-spike from a hidden pocket and considered it again.
 It was a fail-safe.
 By scrambling her memories and other mental architecture, she could beat any brain-scan that tried to identify her as Tlecha.
-More importantly now, perhaps, it would protect the friends who had risked much to help them get this far.
+More importantly now, perhaps, it would protect the friends who had risked much to help her get this far.

 Tlecha gripped the spike in her fist.
 It was time to use it, but she was afraid.

-Eyes of the Omnicognate, floating metal spheres each with a glowing red lens set in it like the pupil of a demonic eye, began streaming into the room from recesses in the walls and ceiling.
+Eyes of the Omnicognant, floating metal spheres each with a glowing red lens set in it like the pupil of a demonic eye, began streaming into the room from recesses in the walls and ceiling.
 They whirled about the room, scanning everything in sight.

 Mlikix struggled with the Node technician.
 The Eyes began firing energy bolts at them.
 A bolt struck the tech in the back, and he went sprawling over the Transfer Node's control panel.